Elaine Showalter: Summaries of major works

-The Civil Wars of Julia Ward Howe (2017) is a biography of American feminist pioneer Julia Ward Howe, best known for writing the words to "The Battle Hymn of the Republic".
+The Civil Wars of Julia Ward Howe (2016) is a biography of American feminist pioneer Julia Ward Howe, best known for writing the words to "The Battle Hymn of the Republic".

 Personal life

+Showalter was born Elaine Cottler in January 1941 in Boston, Massachusetts.
+Her family was middle-class and Jewish, and her father was in the wool business while her mother was a housewife.

-Born Elaine Cottler in Boston, Massachusetts, Showalter pursued an academic career against the wishes of her parents.
-She earned a bachelor's degree at Bryn Mawr College, a master's degree at Brandeis University, and a PhD in 1970 at the University of California, Davis.
+Showalter earned a bachelor's degree at Bryn Mawr College, a master's degree at Brandeis University, and a PhD in 1970 at the University of California, Davis.
 Her first academic appointment was at Douglass College at Rutgers University-New Brunswick.
 She joined Princeton University's faculty in 1984, and took early retirement in 2003.

+At the age of 21, Showalter became engaged to her now-husband, English Showalter, whose family was Episcopalian.
+Her parents strongly disapproved of her marrying someone who was not Jewish and this, among other reasons, led to Showalter distancing herself from her family for some time.
+For about fifteen years, Showalter characterized this distance as her having been disowned by her parents.
+In a 2020 interview, she referred to it as a "narrative" or "story," not necessarily the reality of her circumstances.

-Her father was in the wool business and her mother was a housewife.
-At the age of 21, Showalter was disowned by her parents for marrying outside the Jewish faith.
-Her husband, English Showalter, is a Yale-educated retired professor of 18th-century French literature who taught at Rutgers University-Camden.
+Her husband is a Yale-educated retired professor of 18th-century French literature who taught at Rutgers University-Camden.
 The Showalters have two children, Michael Showalter, an actor and comedian, and Vinca Showalter LaFleur, a professional speechwriter.